MagentaSketches/100-days-of-code/log.md

 **Thoughts**

 Need to research multiplayer and camera.
 I've added second camera and now to map a key to switch views

+### Day 8 : Friday June 18, 2021

+**Today's Progress**:
+got the second camera added where you can toggle between the two cameras.
+Had to Google and actually found the solution in the Unity documentation.

+**Thoughts**

+Will tackle the last challenge multiplayer in two days.
+Plan to work on personal project for the weekend